nrfconnect/sdk-nrf/samples/zigbee/ncp/README.rst

 Bootloader support
 ==================

-The bootloader support in the NCP sample depends on the development kit, its respective build target, and `Serial communication setup`_:
+The bootloader support in the NCP sample depends on the development kit, its respective board target, and `Serial communication setup`_:

-* For the ``nrf52840dongle/nrf52840`` build target, the `nRF5 SDK Bootloader`_ is used by default because the dongle comes with this bootloader preinstalled.
+* For the ``nrf52840dongle/nrf52840`` board target, the `nRF5 SDK Bootloader`_ is used by default because the dongle comes with this bootloader preinstalled.
-* For the ``nrf52840dk/nrf52840``, ``nrf52833dk/nrf52833``, and ``nrf21540dk/nrf52840`` build targets, the following scenarios are possible when building for them:
+* For the ``nrf52840dk/nrf52840``, ``nrf52833dk/nrf52833``, and ``nrf21540dk/nrf52840`` board targets, the following scenarios are possible when building for them:

   * If you select `Communication through USB`_, `MCUboot`_ is enabled by default.
   * If you use the default UART serial communication channel, the bootloader support is not enabled, but you can enable MCUboot.